pocc/pcapgraph/README.md

 ##### 2. Install pcapgraph with pip
     pip install --user pcapgraph

+### Installation Errors
+*These are some of the errors I came across during testing.
+If you find more, please let me know.*
+#### _tkinter not installed
+* On ubuntu, you may need to install the `python3.6-tk` package to use the tkinter parts of matplotlib.

+#### ImportError: cannot import name 'multiarray'
+If you have versions of numpy or matplotlib that were installed with a non-3.6 version of python, you may need to reinstall both.

+    python3.6 -m pip uninstall -y numpy matplotlib python3.6 -m pip install --user numpy matplotlib

 ## Examples
 ![Alt text](/examples/pcap_graph.png?raw=true "An example graph.")

-Above is an example graph generated with a [script](/examples/generate_example_pcaps.py) that pings and nslookups once per second.
+examples/*.pcap generated with a [script](/pcapgraph/generate_example_pcaps.py)
+ that pings and nslookups once per second.

+    pcapgraph --generate

 pcap_graph.png was generated with